kamilburda/batcher/docs/sections/Examples.md

 ## How do I export only group layers at the top level?

 1. Uncheck the `Layers` condition.
-2. Add the `Group layers` condition.
+2. Add the `Group Layers` condition.
-3. Add the `Top-level` condition.
+3. Add the `Top-Level` condition.

 ## How do I reverse the order of the exported images/layers?